bhrnja/type-tester-project/README.md

 ## What are your goals?

 First and foremost, I'm setting out to create a **free** and **open source** type tester which can be used on any web and type foundry projects.
-I'll be accomplishing this my starting small.
+I'll be accomplishing this by starting small.
 The first attainable goal will be to achieve a working type tester that can change the **font family** and **size** of the typography.